 5. Bhadra Maruti

-This is a well-known temple in Aurangabad that is dedicated to Lord Hanuman and is located near Aurangabad in khuldabad.
-The local legends generally believe that Bhadrasena who was the past ruler of that region and a devotee of Sri Rama once sang songs in the praise of lord Rama, and that attracted the attention of Hanuman who then resided at the temple on the kings request.
-This is a temple that has been constructed using the white marble with the idol of hanuman sleeping and being placed in the center.
+This is a well-known temple in Aurangabad that is dedicated to Lord Hanuman and is located near Aurangabad in Khuldabad.
+The local legends generally believe that Bhadrasena, who was the past ruler of that region and a devotee of Sri Rama, once sang songs in the praise of lord Rama, and that attracted the attention of Hanuman, who then resided at the temple on the king's request.
+This is a temple that has been constructed using white marble with the idol of Hanuman sleeping and placed in the center.

 Bhadra Maruti Temple, Aurangabad